sofialauren/Fake-final/README.md

-## Welcome to My Final Project
+Final Project

-This is my final....
+Data vizalisation Class, DSI SVA
+12/14/17

+## Overview of last years increase of classified hate crimes in Sweden

+This is my final project focusing on the increased developement of hate crime in Sweden from 2013.
+Definition of Hate crime: xx

 ### Map (like with Carto)